rcds-dssv/foia_data_mining/instructions.md

 ### Running Code

-If you have the XML data and YAML file set up, you're ready to run the code for extraction.
-If you are running in the project environment, all the paths are relatively to the location of `foia_data_mining.Rproj`, unless you manually changed the working directory via `setwd()`.
+Once you have the XML data and YAML file set up, you're ready to run the code for extraction.
+If you are running in the project environment, all the paths are relative to the location of `foia_data_mining.Rproj`, unless you manually changed the working directory via `setwd()`.

 Sample code to run the extraction process is available in `data_mine.R`